Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 PHASE-E:

-The last phase is characterized by a fast price drop, limited volatility, and limited volume.
+The last phase is characterized by a rapid price drop with low volatility and low volume.

 -